Stat 406

 3 0.586 21.4 23.0 598.
 609.

-Variable selection is a subset of this.
-It means
+Variable selection is a subset of model selection.

-choosing which predictors to include in a predictive model
+Choosing which predictors to include is implicitly selecting a model.

 We estimate models with different subsets of predictors and use CV / Cp / AIC / BIC to decide which is preferred.